ONSdigital/rm-docker-dev/README.md

 Then run:

-    ./initialize.sh  -f
+    ./initialize.sh

-This script installs docker-compose, then builds an instance of redis, rabbitmq and postgres as well as running the postgres groundzero scripts to initialize.
+This script installs docker-compose, then builds an instance of redis, rabbitmq, create an sftp server and postgres as well as running the postgres groundzero scripts to initialize.

 # To rebuild all containers run

-    ./initialize.sh

-# To remove all containers first and then rebuild run

-    ./initialize.sh -r
+    docker-compose stop && docker-compose rm && docker-compose up -d

 # Ground Zero